 Fall semester.
-Professors Saxton and Henderson.2014-15: Offered in Fall 2014
+Professors Henderson and Barale.2015-16: Offered in Fall 2015

+(Offered as SWAG 105 and FAMS 377.)
 In this course, students will interrogate the precarious relationship between political and popular culture.
 As we study how politics has successfully deployed popular culture as an ideological tool, we will also consider how politics has overburdened popular culture as a vehicle of change.
 These broad issues will serve as our framework for analyzing black femininity, womanhood, and the efficacy of the word “feminism” in the post-Civil Rights era.
 We will think critically about the construction of gender, race, sexuality, and class identity as well as the historical and sociopolitical context for cultural icons and phenomena.
 Students will read cultural theory, essays, fiction as well as listen to, and watch various forms of media.
 Expectations include three writing/visual projects as well as a group presentation.

 Limited to 15 students.
 Spring semester.
-Professor Henderson.2014-15: Offered in Spring 2015
+Professor Henderson.2015-16: Offered in Spring 2016

 (Offered as ENGL 112 and SWAG 106.)
 This course will examine the phenomenon of “realism” in a variety of artistic media.
 We will study realism in the visual arts, film, television, and literature with a view towards determining the nature of our interest in the representation of “real life” and the ways in which works of art are or are not an accurate reflection of that life.
 Among the works we may consider are classic English novels (Defoe, Austen, Dickens), European and North and South American short fiction (Gogol, Zola, Chekhov, Henry James, Kafka, Borges, Alice Munro), essays and memoirs (Orwell, Frederick Exley, Mary Karr) and films, both documentary and fiction (Double Indemnity, The Battle of Algiers, Saving Private Ryan).
 Two themes will attract special attention: the representation of women’s lives and the representation of war.
 We will address such questions as the following: Is a photograph always more realistic than a painting?
 In what way can a story about a man who turns into a bug be considered realistic?
 How real is virtual reality?
 The course will conclude with an examination of the phenomenon of reality television.